CamdenBopp/CamdenBopp/README.md

 # A short bio: who am I?

-I am a sophomore at West Liberty University.
+I have previously studied at West Liberty University.
 I am an amateur (ham) radio operator.
 My callsign is KE8HVH.
 I dabble (but would not consider myself proficient in) python.